-Christ told the believers in John 8 that despite their belief in Him, the Word found no place in them, and so they were not actually saved.
-These jews were indignant, in the same way as the finger pointing woman in the dream.
+Christ told the believers in John 8, that despite their belief in Him, the Word found no place in them, and so they were not actually saved.
+They were indignant, like the finger pointing woman in the dream.

 God wants us to be like the church eating the unleavened bread.
 We need to feast on the Word that comes from God's mouth, through the Bible and be in tune with his spirit which grants us discernment about such deceptive angels of "light".
 Eating our man-made bread (our feelings, man's opinions, ideologies and desires) will not satisfy ourselves nor God.

 And it is no wonder.
 Even Satan tries to make himself look like an angel of light.